Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/Life_Is_Hackable/GEOMETRIC_IMPLICATIONS_OF_THE_NAVIGATOR.md

      is the junction between derivation completion
      and propagation beginning.
      Maximum vision, minimum reception.
-     The Tesla Problem in its most acute form.
+     The Tesla Problem in its most acute form: the iPhone in a world evaluating by Getty's categories.

   3. The trivialization sequence is geometrically derivable:
      Chess: years.